EMBRYOPSIDA Pirani & Prado

-A fossil-based estimate for the age of this clade is ca 100 m.y.
-(Crepet et al. 2004).
+An early fossil-based estimate for the age of this clade was ca 100 Ma (Crepet et al. 2004).
 For several fossils assigned around here, see Doyle and Upchurch (2014).
-Kvacek et al. (2012) linked Pseudoasterophyllites, vegetatively quite like Ceratophyllum and perhaps growing in somewhat saline conditions, with Tucanopollis, an abundant palynomorph from Africa-South America over 125 m.y. ago, while Montsechia, a fossil from Portugal in deposits 130-125 m.y.o. may be in this area (Gomez et al. 2015).
+Donlesia from earliest late Albian North American deposits dated to ca 105 Ma (Dilcher & Wang 2009; Wang & Dilcher 2018; Kvacek et al. (2012) linked Pseudoasterophyllites, vegetatively quite like Ceratophyllum and perhaps growing in somewhat saline conditions, with Tucanopollis, an abundant palynomorph from Africa-South America over 125 Ma, while Montsechia, a fossil from Portugal in deposits 130-125 Ma may be in this area (Gomez et al. 2015).
 See also Doyle et al. (2015), while there is more discussion at the mesangiosperm node.

-Divergence & Distribution.
-The question is, how to optimise characters that are placed at or near the eudicot node.
+Evolution: Divergence & Distribution.
+The question is, how are characters in this area to be optimized?
 Are some of these to be placed below the node [Ceratophyllales + eudicots]?
 Did the common ancestor of this clade have tricolpate pollen?
 Had it already lost ethereal oils?
 These are going to be very difficult questions to answer unless, e.g., detailed studies of the development of the distinctive inaperturate Ceratophyllum pollen gives clues as to its derivation.
 Being a very old and aquatic lineage, Ceratophyllaceae have a very derived morphology, and relationships suggested by morphology are likely to be ambiguous.
-However, somewhat less radically modified fossils like Montsechia, if correctly assigned to this area, may help - thus Montsechia has anomocytic stomata (Gomez et al. 2015), otherwise pegged to the eudicot node.
+However, somewhat less radically modified fossils like Montsechia, if correctly assigned to this area, may help - thus Montsechia has anomocytic stomata (Gomez et al. 2015), here pegged to the eudicot node.

-If Ceratophyllaceae are sister to Chloranthaceae, features common to the combined clade include: Leaves opposite, margin toothed; flowers small, [<4 mm across], sessile; anthers embedded in broad filament, G 1, ovule 1, pendent, straight, nucellar cap +; fruit indehiscent (see in part also Duvall et al. 2006; Endress & Doyle 2009, 2015 - similarities greater if the male flower is treated as an inflorescence).
-The well-preserved and distinctive Canrightia resinifera from around m.y.a. in Portugal with its syncarpous unilocular gynoecium that has apical placentation and ovules that have an endothelium, etc., may be associated with this clade (Friis & Pedersen 2011; Friis et al. 2011).
-Montsechia may also belong in this area, if not assignable to Ceratophyllales in particular (Gomez et al. 2015)
+If Ceratophyllaceae are sister to Chloranthaceae, a relationship quite often suggested (e.g. Doyle et al. 2015; Kvacek et al. 2016), then features common to the combined clade include: Leaves opposite, margin toothed; flowers small, [<4 mm across], sessile; anthers embedded in broad filament, G 1, ovule 1, pendent, straight, nucellar cap +; fruit indehiscent (see in part also Duvall et al. 2006; Endress & Doyle 2009, 2015: similarities greater if the male flower is treated as an inflorescence).
+The distinctive Canrightia resinifera from around 125-110 Ma in Portugal with its 4-merous flowers, hypanthium, syncarpous unilocular gynoecium that has apical placentation ovules with an endothelium, etc., may be associated with this clade, although there may be connections with the magnoliids, too (Friis & Pedersen 2011; Friis et al. 2011), and Montsechia may also belong in this area, if not assignable to Ceratophyllales in particular (Gomez et al. 2015).